-2) 200-300 million years (redshift of up to 15) Gas clouds clustered to eventually form "first stars" made only of hydrogen and helium TMT will enable us to study star formation at the earliest Universe Massive stars explode in millions of years, and disperse oxygen, iron and other elements © Subaru Telescope 700-800 million years (redshift of up to 7) Many galaxies emerged over time.
+2) 200-300 million years (redshift of up to 15)

+Gas clouds clustered to eventually form "first stars" made only of hydrogen and helium TMT will enable us to study star formation at the earliest Universe Massive stars explode in millions of years, and disperse oxygen, iron and other elements.

+© Subaru Telescope

+700-800 million years (redshift of up to 7) Many galaxies emerged over time.
 The Universe entered the epoch of reionization.
+The Subaru Telescope discovered a large number of galaxies (in white circle) which were formed around this epoch

+Toru Yamada (Professor at ISAS/JAXA)

+Maunakea and TMT

+Our Commitment to Community-based Astronomy

-The Subaru Telescope discovered a large number of galaxies which were formed around this enoch Toru Yamada (Professor at ISAS/JAXA) Maunakea and TMT Maunakea is a 4000-m mountain with gently inclined slopes, isolated in the mid-Pacific Ocean from any other land mass, which makes the mountain one of the exceptionally well-endowed sites for astronomical observations in the world.
-The minimal cloud cover, atmospheric stability, cold and dry air, and other conditions are all met at the summit area of the mountain to perform the best observation.
-It is home to international telescopes, which continually conduct forefront astronomy research.
-Maunakea is also a sacred place for the people of Hawai'i, connecting them to their kūpuna (ancestors) and akua (gods).
-It represents a symbol of the Hawai'i culture deeply rooted in nature.
-A Native Hawaiian legend tells the sky father Wākea and earth mother Papa gave the first birth to the Island of Hawai'i, and then created the first kānaka or Hawaiian people, who were the ancestors of the Native Hawaiians.
-Also called Mauna a Wākea or the Mountain of Wākea, Maunakea is "ka piko o ka moku," which means the naval of the island that ties the Island of Hawai'i to Wākea.
-Specifically, it is symbolic of Native Hawaiian ties with the gods and ancestors.
-The upland area of Maunakea is traditionally considered to be the wao akua. the realm of the gods and spirits.
-The summit cluster of pu'u or cinder cones are named after the gods of the Native Hawaiians, such as Kūkahau'ula, Poli'ahu, Waiau, and Lilinoe.
-We are committed to the TMT Project without impeding traditional and customary cultural practices of Hawai'i.
-Environmental Considerations for Maunakea The summit region of Maunakea is designated as the Science Reserve.
-The Comprehensive Management Plan was formulated in 2009 for conservation of the cultural and natural resources on Maunakea to evaluate impacts of telescope construction on many aspects, including existence of the natural and historical resources, the water resources and hydrology, and landscape.
-Based on this plan, we have taken great care to select a site that has no endangered flora or fauna and no known archaeological shrines or burial sites.
-Located on a lava plain below the summit, TMT will not be visible from culturally sensitive locations, such as the summit of Kūkahau'ula, Lake Waiau, and Pu'u Lilinoe.
+Maunakea, a 4200-meter mountain isolated in the mid-Pacific Ocean, stands out as one of the world's premier astronomical observation sites.
+Its summit area boasts minimal cloud cover, atmospheric stability, cold and dry air, making it ideal for astronomy.

+Maunakea is also a sacred place for Native Hawaiians.
+According to legend, the sky father Wakea and earth mother Papa gave the first birth to the Island of Hawai'i, and then created the first kānaka or Hawaiian people, who were the ancestors of the Native Hawaiians.
+Also called Mauna a Wākea or the Mountain of Wākea, Maunakea is symbolic of Native Hawaiian ties with their akua (gods) and kūpuna (ancestors).
+The summit cluster of pu'u or cinder cones, such as Kūkahau'ula, Poli'ahu, Waiau, and Lilinoe, are named after these deities.

+Educational programs.
+Left: Traditional wayfinding workshop with Polynesian navigation experts.
+Center staff regularly visit local schools on tutoring, career fairs, and classroom presentations.
+Right: Hawaiian students visited schools in Japan as part of the TMT-sponsored 'Ale Lau Loa Global Ambassador program.

+Environmental Considerations for Maunakea

+TMT site was chosen to minimize its archaeological, cultural and environmental impact.
+Located 500 feet below the summit of Maunakea and existing observatories, TMT will not be visible from culturally sensitive locations, such as the summit of Kūkahau'ula, Lake Waiau, and Pu'u Lilinoe.
+The footprint and the height of the observatory have been minimized.
 No waste from TMT will be left on the mountain.
-In addition, training programs are provided to all employees and contractors about protection of the cultural and natural resources on Maunakea.
-TMT aims to become a model of sustainable astronomy by protecting invaluable resources on the mountain
+In addition, all employees and contractors are required to undergo training on the protection of the cultural and natural resources on Maunakea.
+TMT staff actively participate in community initiatives, including efforts to eradicate invasive species through weed pulls and the planting of native trees on Maunakea.
+Furthermore, TMT collaborates with the Maunakea Forest Restoration Project to prototype biological study of endangered native birds Palila and design programs to restore populations.

+TMT aims to become a model of sustainable observatory by protecting the mountain's invaluable resources.

+TMT is committed to a community model of astronomy based on the values of respect, inclusion, and mutual stewardship.
+That means conducting scientific research in a way that respects local culture and tradition, especially those of Native Hawaiians who consider Maunakea sacred.
+It means sharing the benefits of astronomical exploration with everyone in Hawai'i.
+And it means working together to build a brighter future for the next generation.

+We are putting these values to work in partnership with the host community to co-create a growing range of programs designed to address the unique needs and interests of Hawai'i communities.
+These include tutoring, workforce development, STEM curriculum development, teacher workshops, culture-based education, and environmental protection and conservation.
+All initiatives are community-led, executed together, and ultimately reviewed by the community.

-TMT is scheduled to be constructed at a location 4012 m in elevation and 1 km away from the Subaru Telescone
+TMT permitted site is at a location below the summit and 1 km away from the Subaru Telescope